-Raise your hand if you’ve ever said these words: “I’d like a double grande skinny vanilla latte, extra shot, with a pinch of cinnamon”.
-You can put your hands down and leave these words in the great US of A, or wherever your beautiful motherland may be.
 Italian coffee drinks are something of an art- built on tradition and simplicity.
 There’s a reason international chains haven’t opened here, or been met with much success.
 Many of the traditional bars have been in the family for generations, and the locals value authenticity.
+If you want to run the gambit of Italian coffee, this blog is for you.

-There are also rules to ordering Italian coffee drinks, and obeying versus going rogue will separate the honorary Italians from the tourists.
 Consider your first coffee experience your unofficial orientation ceremony to Italy!
-But before you know what, and when, to order, you need to know how:
+But before you know what, and when, to order, you need to know-how:

 - Most bars require that you pay first, then go to the counter to order- keep your receipt!

 - There are two prices in bars: al tavolo price, at a table, and al banco price, at the counter.
 Italians spend max five minutes in a bar, enjoy their coffee standing at the counter, and are on to conquer the day.
 Save some euros while acting like a local and try the same!